 “Yeahhhh.
 Let’s do that!”
 Noah jumped up and down and cheered.

 So this morning I woke up only to lie in bed until I heard Noah up and about preparing his famous Mother’s Day cereal.

 “Can I come out?”
 I shouted from my bed.

 “Okay!
 Come get your breakfast, mama!”

-I was greeted with about half a gallon of milk in a bowl and a handful of my favorite cereal.
-An empty milk carton stood next to it.
+I was greeted with about half a gallon and a handful of my favorite cereal (guess what it is!).